How to quantify direct correlations between variables: More discussions

 In order to have a regularized measure of total correlation in the range $[0,1]$, we have proposed the regularized mutual information

 to measure the total correlation between X and Y.

 In order to quantify the direct correlation between X and Y, we have also proposed several measures of direct correlation, either normalized or regularized.
-These measures include the regularized conditional mutually information
+These measures include the regularized conditional mutual information

 the regularized one-way ICMI from X to Y

 the regularized two-way ICMI

 the normalized average causal effect